Weekly Operational Meetings

 Weekly Operational Meetings can be started very early in your ITXM journey since you can progress the agenda of the meetings as people learn more about Experience Data, the problems your end-users are facing, and the objectives you have as a team.

-For example for the first 2 months just review the data and let everyone on the team have time to understand the story that the data is telling.
+For example, for the first 2 months just review the data and let everyone on the team have time to understand the story the data tells.

 How to run Weekly Operational Meetings?